learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

     name: aws
 ```

-Kubernetes will validate the resource and make sure that only defined fields are accepted.
+Kubernetes will validate the resource and make sure that only defined fields are accepted before the resource is stored in etcd.

 _So, should you always use Kubeform instead of the Service Catalog?_

-Terraform stores the current state of the infrastructure into a state file.
+Terraform stores the current state of the infrastructure into [a state file](https://www.terraform.io/docs/state/index.html).

 If you run a command twice, Terraform provision the difference between the current and previous state only.

-Kubeform stores the state in etcd — similarly to the Service Catalog.
+Kubeform stores that state in etcd — similarly to the Service Catalog.

-But there's no easy way to retrieve the state of fix it when it gets corrupted.
+But there's no easy way to retrieve the state of fix it [when it gets corrupted or out of sync](https://stackoverflow.com/questions/41856270/how-should-i-handle-deposed-resources-in-terraform).

-And this happens quite often with Terraform.

-Also, Kubeform cannot import existing resources in the Terraform state.
+Or to use the state to [manually import resources](https://www.terraform.io/docs/import/index.html).

 So if you want to share a database between development and testing environment, you're out of luck — again.

 ## Exploring more options on Amazon Web Services (AWS)

-Amazon Web Services offers the Service Catalog integration as well as the AWS Service Operator — a component that lives in the cluster and is capable of creating managed resources.
+Amazon Web Services offers the Service Catalog integration as well as the [AWS Service Operator](https://github.com/aws/aws-service-operator-k8s) — a component that lives in the cluster and is capable of creating managed resources.

-The operator works similarly to the Service Broker, but instead of using ServiceInstances and ServiceBindings, you use Custom Resource Definitions (CRDs).
+The operator works similarly to the Service Broker, but instead of using _ServiceInstances_ and _ServiceBindings_, you use Custom Resource Definitions (CRDs).

 Here's an example of how you can define a DynamoDB table: